-53 a variety of competitive districts that had been held 1 by Democrats throughout the State of Texas.
-2 Meanwhile in Georgia the Democratic party 3 in an effort to hold onto political power resorted to 4 creative redistricting strategies, 5 variety of а including the very careful spreading of African 6 American voters in a fashion to maximize Democratic 7 8 electoral opportunities while pulling down black voter 9 shares in several state Senate districts.
-10 This map, the state Senate map, was the 11 foundation for Georgia v.
-Ashcroft lawsuit. the 12 political goals of Depending upon the political 13 players, they move minority voters around and treat 14 building block in the crafting them as а of 15 legislative districts.
+53 1 a variety of competitive districts that had been held 2 by Democrats throughout the State of Texas.
+3 Meanwhile in Georgia the Democratic party 4 in an effort to hold onto political power resorted to 5 a variety of creative redistricting strategies, 6 including the very careful spreading of African 7 American voters in a fashion to maximize Democratic 8 electoral opportunities while pulling down black voter 9 shares in several state Senate districts.
+10 This map, the state Senate map, was the 11 foundation for the Georgia v.
+Ashcroft lawsuit.
+12 Depending upon the political goals of political 13 players, they move minority voters around and treat 14 them as a building block in the crafting of 15 legislative districts.
 Minority constituencies are 16 packed.
 They are cracked.
 They are spread.
-They are 17 treated as a building block in politics, and in the 18 process, what we have done is we have taken Section 5.
-19 for being a lever to guarantee minority access to the 20 process and turned it into a political tool with which one party bludgeons the other.
-21 22 Finally, we need to revisit the need to 23 Section 5 in all covered jurisdictions. continue 24 Virginia offers evidence that covered jurisdictions 25 can bail out.
-Nine counties or independent cities NEAL R. GROSS have bailed out from under Section 5; but there are states where there is substantial progress with African American representation where bailout is not possible.
+They are 17 treated as a building block in politics, and in the 18 process, what we have done is we have taken Section 5 19 for being a lever to guarantee minority access to the 20 process and turned it into a political tool with which 21 one party bludgeons the other.
+22 Finally, we need to revisit the need to 23 continue Section 5 in all covered jurisdictions.
+24 Virginia offers evidence that covered jurisdictions 25 can bail out.
+Nine counties or independent cities www.neaimmee.com